valerieyang00/Project-1/README.md

 * Make "items" like Fish to appear randomly in the gameroom for 3 seconds, if kitty eats the fish, it slows down the ants speed for 5 seconds + bonus points
 * Make "traps" appear randomly in the gameroom for 3 seconds, if kitty steps on the trap, Game over.

+### Potential Roadblocks
+* Having many different sets of timers will complicate the loops to be written
+* Setting ideal time for each game action that makes the game enjoyable